Here’s a list of clothes and shoes you shouldn’t wear in China.

 Leave your delicates at home.

-If you’re going to get your clothes washed in China, just be mindful that Chinese washing machines tend to be hard on clothes.
+If you’re going to get your clothes washed in China, just be mindful that commercial washing machines could be hard on your clothes.

 They could stretch, shrink or otherwise get ruined.